cliffordlau/cas-data-vis-wp/03_how_to_choose.md

 ### 3. Visualizations to Avoid
 Many common visuals do not actually communicate the message effectively.
 Some reasons include scientific understanding about how the human eye works and what is most quickly, easily, and effectively deciphered.
 Below are some common graph types, with a brief description of why they should be avoided.

    a.
-Pie, Donuts, and Radar - the human eye is not well suited to decipher angle and area
+Pie and Donuts - the human eye can not accurately compare angles and area of pie or donut slices.
+Try stacked bar.

    b.
-3D - due to the perspective, these graphs easily convey misleading information
+3D - due to the perspective, the human eye cannot accurately compare relative values three dimensionally.
+Try using color.

    c.
-Area - the human eye does not decipher area effectively
+Area - the human eye does not decipher area effectively.
+Try vertical bars.

    d.
-Double-Axis - too much for a reader to process quickly and effectively
+Double-Axis - too much for a reader to process quickly and effectively.
+Try separating the graphs vertically with the same x-axis and different y-axes.

 ### Questions to help determine which type of visualization to use: